Everything you need to know about shared ownership

 Did you know?

-The only applicant group which takes priority above others are those from members of the British Armed Forces, unless conditions within the planning consent apply e.g. highest priority given to local people living within the community where the homes have been constructed.
+Priority is given to members of the British Armed Forces, unless conditions within the planning consent apply e.g. highest priority given to local people living within the community where the homes have been constructed.
 Should any such special conditions apply, we will make them clear to you when you apply.

 Applications from non-Armed Forces personnel and where no local connection or planning conditions apply, will be dealt with on a 'first come, first served basis'.
 This means that we will prioritise applications in the order in which they are submitted.